 After conservatory training, David established a distinguished international career as a classical concert and opera singer, author, teacher and lecturer.
 He has appeared as tenor soloist in great opera houses and concert halls on four continents.
-Follow these links to view more details about David's career in classical music, and his classical performing credits and discography.

 David was a popular and central figure at the Carmel Bach Festival in California for more than 30 years.
 During that time he served in many capacities: tenor soloist, lecturer, supertitle creator, chorus director, vocal teacher, concert narrator and producer, and Dramaturge.

 Concert promotion by Lucky Valley Press